 When love, love will tear us apart

-That strange pop song might not fully convince Joy Division, but it sent Martin Hannett at fever pitch.
+That strange pop song might not fully convince Joy Division, but it sent Martin Hannett into a frenzy.
 At the time of recording, in March 1980, Hannett entered a whirlwind of unprecedented perfectionism.
-He saw in that song a huge potential, and he had every intention of getting the best out of it.
-The refinement work lasted until late night, to the point where the band members themselves, exhausted, began to leave the studio and go to sleep.
-With no success: Martin called the drummer, Stephen Morris, at 4 am, because the beat needed to be reworked.
-For a long time, whenever Morris heard Love Will Tear Us Apart, he found himself back to that night again, with his blood boiling with rage, remembering him screaming to Hannett at the phone.
+He saw in that song huge potential, and he had every intention of getting the best out of it.
+The refinement work lasted until late at night, to the point where the band members themselves, exhausted, began to leave the studio and go to sleep.
+But it wasn’t done: Hannett called the drummer, Stephen Morris, at 4 am, because the beat needed to be reworked.
+For a long time, whenever Morris heard Love Will Tear Us Apart, he found himself wrenched back to that night again, his blood boiling with rage, remembering screaming at Hannett down the phone.

-Eventually Love Will Tear Us Apart came out as Hannett wanted it, with those tasty highs and lows in the voice of Ian Curtis, with that romantic passion between him and the microphone and that melody able to elevate you to a new dimension.
+Eventually, Love Will Tear Us Apart came out as Hannett wanted it, with those tasty highs and lows in the voice of Ian Curtis, that romantic passion between him and the microphone and the melody which is capable of elevating you to a new dimension.
 Just like Frank Sinatra.
-And that unusual pop song ended up to please also Joy Division, who one afternoon decided to shoot an amateur video clip that showed them during a practice session, at the T.J.
+And their unusual pop song also ended up pleasing Joy Division themselves, as they decided to shoot an amateur video clip that showed them during a practice session, at the T.J.
 Davidson Studios.
-At one point in that video the images fade and the colors turn to brown, but it seemed almost something intentional, a dark halo that hovered around the Joy Division always and in any case, even in their most charts-oriented song.
-Those shootings became the official video of the single and the song actually did its duty: the single finished first in the UK Indie Chart and earned respectable positions in the rest of the world.
-The road to preparation for the new album had just begun and you could already smells another success.
-They needed only another video and the plan for the perfect album would be completed.
+At one point in that video, the images fade and the colours turn brown, but it seems intentional, a dark halo that hovers around Joy Division, even in their most charts-oriented song.
+These shots became the official video of the single and the song actually did its duty: it reached number one on the UK Indie Chart and earned respectable positions across the rest of the world.
+The road to preparation for the new album had just begun and they could smell another success.
+All they needed was another video and the plan for the perfect album would be completed.

-There won’t be any other videos.
-Ian Curtis took his own life three weeks after those shots of Love Will Tear Us Apart, when neither the single, nor the video, nor the album were officially released.
-The album, Closer, was released on July 18th, 1980, exactly two months after the death of the Joy Division leader, and it’s universally recognized as his spiritual testament, the album where Curtis abandoned himself to the pain of living and describes his feelings in the most raw way possible, without limiting the effects.
+But there wouldn’t be any other videos.
+Ian Curtis took his own life three weeks after the shots of Love Will Tear Us Apart, when the single, the video, and the album hadn’t even been officially released.
+The album, Closer, was released on July 18th, 1980, exactly two months after the death of the Joy Division leader, and it’s universally recognised as his spiritual testament, the album where he abandoned himself to the pain of living.
+It describes his feelings in the rawest way possible, without limiting the effects.

 On the day Joy Division were recording Love Will Tear Us Apart, U2 were present in the studio in order to meet Martin Hannett for the production of their first album.
-Bono will describe that day in this way:
+Bono later described that day in this way:

 Talking to Ian Curtis was a strange experience.
 It was like two people inside of him.
 He’s very warm, he talked very light and very well-mannered, very polite.
 But when he got behind the microphone he really surged forth; there was another energy.
 And Love Will Tear Us Apart was like him.
 As if there were two personalities, separate; there they were, torn apart.